CumulusNetworks/docs/content/cumulus-linux-42/Layer-3/Border-Gateway-Protocol-BGP.md

 ### BGP `ttl-security` Configured on a Peer Group

 FRR does not add BGP `ttl-security` to either the running configuration or to the `/etc/frr/frr.conf` file when configured on a peer group instead of a specific neighbor.
-To work around this issue, add `ttl-security` to individual neighbors instead of the peer group.
+To work around this issue, add ``ttl-security` to individual neighbors instead of the peer group.

 ## Related Information

+- {{<exlink url="https://cumulusnetworks.com/lp/bgp-ebook/" text="BGP in the Data Center by Dinesh G. Dutt">}} - a complete guide to Border Gateway Protocol for the modern data center
 - {{<link url="Bidirectional-Forwarding-Detection-BFD" text="Bidirectional forwarding detection">}} (BFD) and BGP
 - {{<exlink url="http://en.wikipedia.org/wiki/Border_Gateway_Protocol" text="Wikipedia entry for BGP">}} (includes list of useful RFCs)
 - {{<exlink url="http://docs.frrouting.org/en/latest/bgp.html" text="FRR BGP documentation">}}